client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 +++
 date = "2016-02-23"
 aliases = [ "20160223" ]
-title = "Docker and Alpine Linux: What's really going on?"
+title = "Docker and Alpine Linux (and systemd)"
 +++

 The [comment](https://news.ycombinator.com/item?id=11000827) by the CTO of Docker on January 31, 2016 implied that Docker was shifting the default base images from Ubuntu to Alpine Linux.
 What's really going on?  <!--more-->

+First note that this hasn't been confirmed (or denied) by Docker-The-Company, so this is all speculation on my part.

 ## What's Alpine Linux?